Simulation-based validation of Bayes factor computation: Evaluation methods

-For SBC, we use the gamma statistic of \citet{sailynoja_graphical_2021}, which is also used in \citet{modrak2025}. \citeauthor{sailynoja_graphical_2021} report a method to evaluate quantiles of the distribution under the null, but no efficient method to evaluate it's CDF is available and so we cannot directly compute a $p$-value.
+For SBC, we use the $\gamma$ statistic of \citet{sailynoja_graphical_2021}, which is also used in \citet{modrak2025}.
+We have $\gamma = 2 \min_{i\in \{1, \dots, M+1\}}\left(\min\{\text{Bin}(R_i | S, z_i), 1 - \text{Bin}(R_i - 1 | S, z_i)\}\right)$ where $M$ is the number of draws in the sample obtained from the posterior, $S$ is the number of simulations, $z_i = \frac{i}{M + 1}$ is the expected proportion of observed ranks smaller than $i$, $R_i$ is the observed count of ranks smaller than $i$, and $\text{Bin}$ is the CDF of the binomial distribution. \citeauthor{sailynoja_graphical_2021} report a method to evaluate quantiles of the distribution under the null, but no efficient method to evaluate its CDF is available and so we cannot directly compute a $p$-value.
 Instead we report the log of the ratio of the statistic, to its 5th percentile under the null (i.e.~log ratio \(< 0 \implies p < 0.05\)).
 To help interpretation when SBC checks pass, we also report the maximal absolute difference between uniform CDF and empirical CDF the tests would detect (which is the difference at the middle of the rank distribution).